ArseniyShestakov/hamster/content/post/thejourneyoffantasy.md

 ------------------
 It's very hard to write anything about Dark Tower without spoilers because what this series do the best is mixing completely different genres and well known stories into single book.
 So to explain what is special about it I'll have to spoil it and I don't want to.

 Obviously it's much easier to read compared to usual epic fantasy so I finished it in September 2018.
-I didn't read as much of books from different genres as I wish to so I can be really biased here, but for me right now this is easily most unusual series I ever read and it's looks like Stephen King certainly have unique way to tell his stories.
+My reading experience in terms of genres nowhere close to diverse so I'm undoubtedly biased here, but for me right now this was easily most unusual series I ever read and it's looks like Stephen King certainly have unique way to tell his stories.

 On first book I was quite confused, but then story pick up pace and it's getting better.
 Then each book is good separate adventure that slowly moves story to conclusion.